Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida State and its opponents have scored at least 52 points only twice this year.
+- Florida State and its opponents have combined for 51 points only twice this year.

-- Syracuse's games have gone over 52 points in only one opportunity this season.
+- Syracuse has combined with its opponents to score more than 51 points in one game this season.

-- The two teams combine to average 53.5 points per game, 1.5 more than the over/under in this contest.
+- Saturday's over/under is 2.5 points lower than the two team's combined 53.5 points per game average.

 Florida State Stats and Trends

-- The Seminoles have yet to cover the spread this season when favored by 4.5 points or more.
+- The Seminoles have been favored by 4.5 points or more one time this season and have not covered the spread in any of them.

-- Florida State's games this year have hit the over on one of four set point totals (25%).
+- Florida State's games this year have hit the over one time in four opportunities (25%).

-- Florida State is 1-1 against the spread and 0-2 overall this season when the team notches more than 17.8 points.
+- When Florida State records more than 17.8 points, it is 1-1 against the spread and 0-2 overall.

-- Florida State is 1-3 against the spread and 0-4 overall when the team amasses over 261.3 yards.
+- Florida State is 1-3 against the spread and 0-4 overall when the team piles up over 261.3 yards.

-- This year, the Seminoles have turned the ball over 11 times, eight more than the Orange's takeaways (3).
+- The Seminoles have turned the ball over eight more times (11 total) than the Orange have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for Florida State at SISportsbook.